-This Prospectus pertains to the offer and sale from time to time of up to 3,734,322 shares (the "Offered Shares") of the common stock, par value \$0.001 per share (the "Common Stock"), of CD Radio Inc. ("CD Radio" or the "Company") by or for the account of the holders of such Offered Shares (collectively, the "Selling Stockholders").
+This Prospectus pertains to the offer and sale from time to time of up to 3,934,322 shares (the "Offered Shares") of the common stock, par value \$0.001 per share (the "Common Stock"), of CD Radio Inc. ("CD Radio" or the "Company") by or for the account of the holders of such Offered Shares (collectively, the "Selling Stockholders").
 See "Selling Stockholders."
-The Offered Shares consist of shares of Common Stock issuable (i) upon exercise of warrants to purchase 177,178 shares (the "Warrant Shares") of the Company's 10 1/2% Series C Convertible Preferred Stock (the "Series C Preferred Stock") issued pursuant to the Preferred Stock Warrant Agreement (the "Warrant Agreement") entered into by the Company and Libra Investments, Inc. ("Libra") as of April 9, 1997 and the conversion of such Warrant Shares into shares of Common Stock, plus such additional number of shares of Common Stock issuable upon conversion of such Warrant Shares as may be issued pursuant to the anti-dilution provisions of the Warrant Agreement, (ii) upon the payment of dividends on the Warrant Shares that are paid, at the option of the Company, in shares of Common Stock, while such Warrant Shares are issued and outstanding, (iii) upon the exercise of the right to subscribe for and purchase up to 1,740,000 shares of Common Stock granted by the Company to Everest Capital Master Fund, L.P. ("Everest") pursuant to the Everest Common Stock Purchase Warrant, dated as of October 31, 1997, (iv) upon the exercise of the right to subscribe for and purchase up to 60,000 shares of Common Stock granted by the Company to The Ravich Revocable Trust of 1989 pursuant to the Common Stock Purchase Warrant, dated as of October 31, 1997 and (v) upon the payment of dividends, at the option of the Company, on the 10 1/2% Series C Convertible Preferred Stock in accordance with the terms thereof.
+The Offered Shares consist of shares of Common Stock issuable (i) upon exercise of warrants to purchase 177,178 shares (the "Warrant Shares") of the Company's 10 1/2% Series C Convertible Preferred Stock (the "Series C Preferred Stock") issued pursuant to the Preferred Stock Warrant Agreement (the "Warrant Agreement") entered into by the Company and Libra Investments, Inc. ("Libra") as of April 9, 1997 and the conversion of such Warrant Shares into shares of Common Stock, plus such additional number of shares of Common Stock issuable upon conversion of such Warrant Shares as may be issued pursuant to the anti-dilution provisions of the Warrant Agreement, (ii) upon the payment of dividends on the Warrant Shares that are paid, at the option of the Company, in shares of Common Stock, while such Warrant Shares are issued and outstanding, (iii) upon the exercise of the right to subscribe for and purchase up to 1,740,000 shares of Common Stock granted by the Company to Everest Capital Master Fund, L.P. ("Everest") pursuant to the Everest Common Stock Purchase Warrant, dated as of October 31, 1997, (iv) upon the exercise of the right to subscribe for and purchase up to 60,000 shares of Common Stock granted by the Company to The Ravich Revocable Trust of 1989 pursuant to the Common Stock Purchase Warrant, dated as of October 31, 1997, (v) upon the exercise of the right to subscribe for and purchase up to 200,000 shares of Common Stock granted by the Company to certain employees of Batchelder & Partners, Inc. (the "Batchelder Employees") pursuant to Option Agreements, dated as of December 29, 1997, between the Company and the Batchelder Employees, and (vi) upon the payment of dividends, at the option of the Company, on the 10 1/2% Series C Convertible Preferred Stock in accordance with the terms thereof.